Dr. Thomas W. Newsom, President @mesalandspres

 Ms. Natalie Gillard became the Vice President of Academic Affairs at Mesalands Community College in July 2010.
 Prior to serving as the Vice President of Academic Affairs, Ms. Gillard served as the Associate Dean of Instructional and Administrative Services for four years.
 Before that Ms. Gillard began her tenure at the College serving as the Business Administration Lead Faculty Member and the Division Chair of Arts and Sciences for twelve years.

 In addition to Academic Affairs, Ms. Gillard has been actively involved in all aspects of the College, with a primary focus on the regional accreditation process with the Higher Learning Commission from candidacy to reaffirmation.
 Ms. Gillard has been working in higher education since 1994.
-Ms. Gillard earned both her B.B.A. and M.B.A. from East Texas State University dba Texas A&M University-Commerce.
+Ms. Gillard earned both her B.B.A. and M.B.A. from East Texas State University now known as Texas A&M University-Commerce.

 Ms. Amanda Hammer graduated from Adams State University in Alamosa, Colorado in May 1998 with Bachelor of Science degrees in Business Administration, Finance and Economics.
 She started with The First National Bank of New Mexico in Raton and then transferred to the Tucumcari branch to be a loan officer.